GrassBlock1/TGChan2Microblog/README.md

 1. [Fork](https://github.com/ccbikai/BroadcastChannel/fork) this project to your GitHub
 2. Create a project on Cloudflare/Netlify/Vercel
 3. Select the `BroadcastChannel` project and the `Astro` framework
-4. Configure the environment variable `CHANNEL` with your channel name and configure `GOOGLE_CSE_ID` with Google's Search Engine ID .
+4. Configure the environment variable `CHANNEL` with your channel name and configure `GOOGLE_CSE_CODE` with Google's Search Engine ID .
 This is the minimal configuration, for more configurations see the options below
 5. Save and deploy
 6. Bind a domain (optional).
 7. Update code, refer to the official GitHub documentation [Syncing a fork branch from the web UI](https://docs.github.com/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork#syncing-a-fork-branch-from-the-web-ui).